hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/11-Exceptions.md

 }
 ```

 The [parseInt](http://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#parseInt(java.lang.String)) method of class `Integer` which turns a string into a number can throw a `NumberFormatException` if its string parameter cannot be turned into a number.
-Now we implement a program which tries to turn into a number a user input string.
+Now we implement a program that turns a user input String to a number.

 ```java
 Scanner reader = new Scanner(System.in);